Ethen Roberts: Career

 Ethen has adapted several tricks that he did first on a mountain bike that was adapted from FMX, like the scorpion double backflip and the backflip double grab superman.
 In 2013, he started competing and had his first viral moment with the tsunami double backflip.
 Over the years he quietly became world-class on a mountain bike, cementing that status in 2014 when he and Gavin landed the first-ever MTB triple backflips.
 Later in 2014, Roberts landed the first-ever Superman Double Backflip, he was nominated for Outstanding New Limit, ESPN Sport Science Newton Awards for the trick.

 In 2017, He was in a Nitro Circus TV produced short-series Off the Grid with his brother and Godfrey clan where they featured various FMX and MTB tricks pushing the limits on the iconic Red Bull Rampage mountain in Virgin, Utah.
 Where he would later attempt to complete in the event, ultimately not qualifying for the Main Event.

 In 2018, he competed in the first inaugural Snow Bike Best Trick event at X-Games Aspen 2018.
 He has been known for interchanging his style of Mountain Biking and FMX in competition.

 In 2019, he was featured in a Giant Bicycles commercial where he attempted to caveman jump out of a helicopter with his mountain bike and continue riding down a mountain.
 The shorts gained attention throughout social media.

 In 2020, Roberts shot several commercials, including one for Zero Motorcycles.
 He also shot a commercial for Toyota USA later that year.

-In January of 2022, Roberts and the Diesel Brothers collaborated on Jake Paul’s birthday.
+In January 2022, Roberts and the Diesel Brothers collaborated on Jake Paul’s birthday.
 Roberts performs some impressive tricks on his Snowbike at the party, as seen on their show.